0xh3xa/java8-design-patterns/README.md

 # Design Patterns in Java
-Implementation for Desing patterns in Java SE 8
+Implementation for the desing patterns in Java SE 8